lhalver1/Angular-Example/README.md

 # firstTest
-Just a learning how Git works repo hello world!
+Just a learning how a Git repo works hello world!